 If you feel tired, weak, and cannot rest well at night it is very possible to have a lack of iron in the body.
+Proper nutrition with adequate micronutrients is essential, and iron deficiency is one of the most common nutritional problems worldwide.

 This is one of the minerals found in the largest amounts in the blood, the rest being distributed in the bone marrow, liver, and spleen.
-It is an essential nutrient for living organisms, necessary for the production of hemoglobin (the substance that gives the blood its red color), as well as some enzymes.
+It’s an essential nutrient for living organisms, necessary for the production of hemoglobin (the substance that gives the blood its red color), as well as some enzymes.

 Here is everything about iron and what you need to do to recover.